ank19/renoise-interval/ReadMe.md

-My special thanks go to Werner Brefeld for his elaboration of the [consonance value calculation](http://www.brefeld.homepage.t-online.de/konsonanz.html) (in German only) and his willing and extensive support regarding questions, and for cross-reading this documentation.
+My special thanks go to Werner Brefeld for his elaboration of the [consonance value calculation](http://www.brefeld.homepage.t-online.de/konsonanz.html) (in German only) and his willing and extensive support regarding questions, and for cross-reading this documentation,

+and to Frieder Stolzenburg for allowing to use his approximation implementation as a reference.

->Stolzenburg, Frieder.
+>Stolzenburg, Frieder
+>
 >[Harmony Perception by Periodicity Detection (March 2015)](https://www.researchgate.net/publication/242331341_Harmony_Perception_by_Periodicity_Detection)
+>
 >Journal of Mathematics and Music.
+>
 >9.10.1080/17459737.2015.1033024.